 Some people are built for the steady rhythm of partnership—shared dinners at 7, bedtime by 11, weekend routines that create stability.
 Others operate on jazz time, following creative spurts and energy waves that don't conform to coupled life's requirements.

 I'll write until 4 AM when inspiration hits, then sleep until noon.
 I'll eat breakfast for dinner and dinner never.
-I'll work intensely for three weeks, then disappear into the mountains for five days.
+I'll work intensely for three weeks, then disappear for five days to reset.
 This isn't chaos—it's following an internal rhythm that partnership inevitably disrupts.

 Dr. Elaine Aron's work on highly sensitive persons suggests that some individuals need to honor their unique rhythms to maintain psychological balance.
 For them, the compromises required in relationships don't feel like minor adjustments—they feel like fundamental betrayals of their nature.